uhppoted/uhppoted-codegen/README.md

 # uhppoted-codegen

-Code generation tool for creating native UHPPOTE interfaces in languages other than Go
+Code generation tool for creating native UHPPOTE controller interfaces in languages other than Go.

 ## Raison d'être

 ## Status

-_IN DEVELOPMENT_
+**IN DEVELOPMENT**

 ## Releases